Muddy-Branch-Alliance/muddy_branch_maps/README.md

 Welcome!
-This repo contains a redesigned web map of the [Muddy Branch Greenway Trail](https://muddybranch.org/maps/), suitable for embedding in an iFrame or wherever you might need a digital map.
+This repo contains a redesigned web map of the [Muddy Branch Greenway Trail](https://muddybranch.org/trail/), now live on the website of the Muddy Branch Alliance.
 The map is rendered by [Maplibre GL JS](https://maplibre.org/maplibre-gl-js/docs/).
 All components needed to display it are contained within this repo.
 There are no additional external requirements or dependencies.

 ![Map Preview](Muddy_Branch_Greenway_Trail_Map.png)

-- Click [here](https://mizmay.github.io/muddy_branch_maps/) for an interactive version of the map.
-- Click [here](https://mizmay.github.io/muddy_branch_maps/muddy_branch_trail.html) for a preview of how this map is intended to look when embedded in the Muddy Branch Alliance website.

 Here is a brief explanation of all of the underlying components this map relies on to render and display an intereactive map.